What Is Corn?

 Natives of North and South America grew corn, which they called maize.
 Europeans who came to New England learned about it and brought it back to their home countries.
-The pilgrims of Plymouth Colony and members of the Wampanoag Tribe likely ate corn at the first Thanksgiving dinner in 1621.
+The pilgrims of Plymouth Colony and members of the Wampanoag Tribe probably ate corn at the first Thanksgiving dinner in 1621.

 Kinds of Corn

+There are more than 200 corn varieties grown in the U.S. alone.
 Corn comes in four main types:

 - Calories: 90